ggirelli/ggirelli/README.md

             - computational_oncology
             - bioimaging

-            I trained as a Biotech, through my studies:
+            I trained in Biotech and Bioinformatics, through my studies:
             (2009, 2012) BS in Biomolecular Science and Technology @ University of Trento (2012, 2014) MS in Cellular and Molecular Biotechnology @ University of Trento (2015, 2021) PhD studies @ Karolinska Institutet / Science for Life Laboratory

-            I also interned in a few labs:
+            I also worked in a few labs:
             (2012, 2012) Arosio lab @ Sezione di Trento, IBF / CNR
             (2014, 2014) Quackenbush lab @ Dana-Farber Cancer Institute, Boston
             (2014, 2015) Demichelis lab @ CIBIO, University of Trento
+            (2015, 2021) BiCro lab @ Karolinska Institutet / Science for Life Laboratory

             As a bioinformagician, I am currently learning to program in Julia, and my favorite languages are: